enhgly/2020-fall-cs160-team-ditto/README.md

 4) Make a new branch and name it after the function that you added or changed.
     Open a pull request afterwards if you are done with the function for review.

+## Setting up Test Environment
+Refer to the readme in the '''test automation''' folder

 ## User Guide
 Click here to read the user manual: https://docs.google.com/document/d/1f2EHNyvJU3NIBvjCz4gx5lweUGNDytvpS7_v-hVmc8w/edit?usp=sharing